Common Quartz Worktop Mistakes Bedford Homeowners Should Avoid

 Mistake 6: Choosing the Wrong Thickness

 Quartz worktops are available in 20mm and 30mm thicknesses.
 The difference in appearance is significant.
 A 30mm slab looks more substantial and works well in larger kitchens with wider islands.
 A 20mm slab suits sleek minimal designs and is lighter on your cabinets.
+See how thick are quartz worktops and how heavy are quartz worktops for the full details.

-How to avoid this
+How to Avoid This

 Ask your fabricator to show you both thicknesses side by side.
 Discuss the weight implications with your kitchen fitter.
 If budget is tight consider a 20mm slab with a mitre-joined edge detail that creates the appearance of 40mm thickness at a fraction of the cost.